Mhistwy/MetaCraftersSOL3/README.md

-Here's the updated README file for your `WutherToken` project, incorporating additional information:

----

 # WutherToken (WUWA)

 WutherToken (symbol: WUWA) is an ERC20 token built using Solidity and OpenZeppelin libraries.
 This token contract allows the contract owner to mint tokens to specified addresses and any user to burn and transfer tokens.